 The Rusty Toque is a contemporary online literary and arts journal from Canada.

-From 2011-2017 we published innovative literary writing, film, comics, reviews, and visual art in the spring and fall of each year where we were pruod to publish, review, and support the work of new and established writers, artists, and filmmakers from diverse communities such as writers of colour, Indigenous writers, LBGTQ+ writers, writers with disabilities, writers engaged in experimentation, and small press writers and publishers.
+From 2011-2017 we published innovative literary writing, film, comics, reviews, and visual art in the spring and fall of each year where we were proud to publish, review, and support the work of new and established writers, artists, and filmmakers from diverse communities, writers and artists engaged in experimentation, and small press writers and publishers.

 Some of our past contributors include Roxane Gay, Kathy Acker, Amelia Gray, Lee Henderson, Roddy Doyle, Louise Noguchi, Sheila Heti, Drew Hayden Taylor, Kim Fu, Lisa Robertson, Hoa Nguyen, Stuart Ross, Jason McLean, Aisha Sasha John, Danis Goulet, Caroline Bergvall, Daniel MacIvor, Carl Wilson, Jennifer L. Knox, Mitchell Akiyama, Kaie Kellough, Jane Eaton Hamilton, and many more.